tcornell05/tr1p-io/markdown/posts/how-to-make-a-chat-client-in-go.md

   server.go
 ```

 What’s happening here?
 Well, `internal/chat` is where all the magic happens—the core chat service and some nifty color tricks.
-Meanwhile, `cmd` is where our chat clients and servers live.
-Think of it as the place where the magic spells are actually cast.
+Meanwhile, `cmd` is where our chat client and server entry points live.

 ### Step 2: Crafting the Chat Service